2021 XFL Rules

 1. Rule Changes: Decisions of the Tournament Director are final and are not subject to appeal.
 Interpretation of these rules will be left exclusively to the Tournament Director.
 Protests must be made in writing prior to the official closing of the scales at each tournament.

 2. Participation/Eligibility: All XFL Tournaments are open only to members of XFL Tournaments.
 Membership fee is $100 per person.
-One membership allows you to fish both divisions.
 All entrants must sign a one-time waiver.
 Any person entering a XFL Tournament under the age of 18 must also have the signature of their parent or legal guardian in the provided space on the waiver form.
 Substitutions will not be allowed in XFL Championship events.
-Teams must fish or pay entry into ALL three of the events to be eligible for the championship.
+Teams must fish or pay entry into three of the four events to be eligible for the championship.
 Each team is permitted usage of a maximum of four (4) members, only two of those four may fish the Championship as a team.
 A team may be represented in each daily event by one or two team members.
 All contestants are required to have a valid fishing license.

 3. Pre-Tournament Practice: All XFL Tournaments will have no off-limits period prior to the tournament.